jhenin/qwrap/README.md

-# qwrap
+# qwrap — A fast PBC wrapping and unwrapping function for VMD

-A fast PBC-wrapping and unwrapping function for VMD
+## Installation
 To install under Linux and the like:
 ```
 $ tar xf qwrap.tar.gz (in own directory)